Request a Quote

 Prior to the October 2006 change in regulation, the USPS last revised mailbox standards in 1975.
 These previous standards were used for 30 years and were effective for the drastic increases in mail delivery during that period.
 It is not easy or quick to change mailbox standards.
 The USPS aims to ensure these new mailbox standards will protect and manage future mail trends.

-How can I tell if a mailbox meets USPS requirement?
+How can I tell if a mailbox meets USPS requirements?

-4C mailbox manufacturer Florence Manufacturing, places a USPS Approved Logo on each mailbox product that meets these STD-4C mailbox requirements.
-At MailboxWorks, we offer an extensive range of USPS approved community mailbox products.
+4C mailbox manufacturer Florence Manufacturing places a USPS-approved logo on each mailbox product that meets these STD-4C mailbox requirements.
+At MailboxWorks, we offer an extensive range of USPS-approved community mailbox products.
 Our customers can shop the versatile 4C mailbox suite collection to mix and match 4C modules for the perfect configuration.
-Prior to starting, we encourage you to check with your local postmaster about mailbox requirements and any changes to your building’s mail delivery system.
+Before starting, we encourage you to check with your local postmaster about mailbox requirements and any changes to your building’s mail delivery system.

 Where is the manufacturer’s name on the mailbox?

-You can find the manufacturer name on the front of the mailbox unit, typically on the Outgoing Mail door or in one of the bottom corners.
+You can find the manufacturer’s name on the front of the mailbox unit, typically on the Outgoing Mail door or in one of the bottom corners.